-Workplace health and safety acts for the various states and territories place a duty of care on employers to ensure workplace health and safety, including where occupational infectious disease hazards exist.
+States and territories work health and safety legislation places a duty of care on employers to ensure workplace health and safety, including where occupational infectious disease hazards exist.

-All healthcare workers and students should be informed of their facility's or training institution's policy on health screening.
-Counselling should be provided to any individuals whose ability to undertake work or complete study may be impacted due to transmissible-infections.
+All members of the workforce, including contractors, volunteers and students, should be informed of their healthcare facilities or training institution's policy on health screening.

+Counselling should be provided to any individuals whose ability to undertake work or complete study may be impacted due to transmissible infections.

-Healthcare workers and student's privacy and civil rights should always be respected and not breached.
+The privacy and civil rights of all members of the workforce should always be respected and not breached.